 - Example: Contact Sarah about her fund activity.

-- Template - A template is a predesigned document you can use to create documents quickly.
+- Template - A template is a predesigned document that can be used to create documents quickly.

-- Vendor (Profile Is) - A profile designation for profiles that your organization has paid.
-The vendor designation is on profiles that bill your organization and profiles that receive grants or scholarships.
+- Vendor - A profile designation for profiles that the organization has paid.
+The vendor designation is on profiles that bill the organization and profiles that receive grants or scholarships.

-- Voucher - The record of expense needing payment on the behalf of the foundation or one of its funds.
+- Voucher - The record of expense needing payment on the behalf of the organization or one of its funds.